How to Take Care of Winter Weeds

 For broadleaf weeds, look for products with triclopyr, dicamba, MCPP or 2, 4-D. These are the active ingredients found in selective herbicides that kill broadleaf weeds but not your grass.
 Some products, called two-way and three-way herbicides, have two or more active ingredients.

 Grass weeds present a bigger challenge because they can’t be treated with a herbicide without harming your cultivated lawn.
-If the lawn is completely dormant or you plan to re-sod, go for strong, systemic and non-selective herbicides containing glyphosate (systemic) or diquat (contact).
-Systemics are effective on actively growing plants, so those in dormancy — like your lawn — are usually unharmed.
+If the lawn is completely dormant or you plan to re-sod, go for strong and non-selective herbicides, like those containing diquat (contact).
+Ortho’s GroundClear contains diquat and is also affordable.

 If you prefer all-natural herbicides, the most tried-and-true ingredients are vinegar and acetic acids, sodium chloride (salt), soaps, citric acid and essential oils.
 You can purchase products already mixed or products that require adding water.
 You also can mix your own recipes at home.